zeyuxie29/temporal_audio_captioning/README.md

   * Different SED input

 # Inference
-For quick usage, Our [official code repository](https://github.com/wsntxxn/AudioCaption?tab=readme-ov-file#temporal-sensitive-and-controllable-model) provides an inference inference with Hugging Face🤗.
+For quick usage, our [official code repository](https://github.com/wsntxxn/AudioCaption?tab=readme-ov-file#temporal-sensitive-and-controllable-model) provides an inference with Hugging Face🤗.
+You can use it easily.

 # Training